Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tam Quan Gate

-Built in 1955, Tam Quan Gate on Nguyen Trung Truc Street has become an architectural and tourist symbol of the city.
-With a design consisting of a large gate in the middle and two small symmetrical gates, bearing the appearance of a traditional Vietnamese village gate, this work is a historical witness to the development of the coastal city and is deeply attached to the spiritual life of the people.
+Built in 1955, the Tam Quan Gate on Nguyen Trung Truc Street has become an architectural and tourist symbol of the city.
+With its design consisting of a large central gate and two smaller symmetrical gates, resembling traditional Vietnamese village gates, this structure is a historical witness to the development of the coastal city and is deeply intertwined with the spiritual life of its people.

-Tam Quan Gate, symbol of Rach Gia city
+The Tam Quan Gate, a symbol of Rach Gia city.

 Tam Quan Gate.
 Photo: Tran Tuyen